ILLIXR/ILLIXR/README.md

 ## Licensing Structure

-ILLIXR is available as open-source software under the
+ILLIXR is available as open-source software under the permissive
-    [University of Illinois/NCSA Open Source License][31].
+    [University of Illinois/NCSA Open Source License][51].
 As mentioned above, ILLIXR largely consists of components developed by domain experts and
     modified for the purposes of inclusion in ILLIXR.
 However, ILLIXR does contain software developed solely by us.